czeeb/gearman-job-server-cookbook/README.md

 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github to the development branch

+## Helpful Stuff

+* [Shared Serverspec Tests](https://gist.github.com/pburkholder/a9cdde0b33be8d5e3c08) - Explains why the serverspec tests are set up the way the are.

 ## License and Authors
 Authors: Chris Zeeb <chris.zeeb@gmail.com> and [Contributors]